splunk/observability-workshop/docs/smartagent/prep.md

         **Sock Shop Multipass min. requirements:** 4 vCPU, 15Gb Disk, 8Gb Memory

-    Ask which version is going to be used as part of this Workshop, then select either the Hot R.O.D[^5] or Sock Shop Multipass launch parameters.
-Lines highlighted in yellow need to be edited:
+    Ask which version is going to be used as part of this Workshop, then select either the Hot R.O.D[^5] or Sock Shop Multipass launch parameters:

     === "Hot R.O.D"